 This morning was brunch time!
 The Court of Two Sisters is a popular brunch spot, and they have a beautiful courtyard with live jazz music playing.
 It is a bit on the pricey side, but since it was my birthday I wanted to splurge a little.
 Today was spent walking around more of the French Quarter.
 We didn’t realize how many places there were to see.
 It’s so much different walking around during the day than it is at night, which is cool.
 Although, it seems there are always people drinking!
 We did end up walking down to Canal Street, which serves as kind of the border of the French Quarter.
 There are more hotels, shops, restaurants, and a Harrah’s Casino.
 This is also where you can pick up the streetcars to head to places like the Garden District and City Park.
 Afterwards, I needed a coffee to keep the energy levels up, so we tried PJ’s Coffee.
 It was good and affordable!
 They have several locations around the French Quarter.

 While wandering around, we kept seeing lots of flyers for ghost tours.
 Obviously we knew we wanted to do a ghost tour, being in one of the most haunted cities in America, but there are quite a few to choose from.
-We decided on doing Haunted History’s French Quarter Ghosts & Legends Tour.
+We decided on doing one of the walking ghost tours!
 If you only have time to do one tour while here in NOLA, I definitely suggest doing this one.
 You walk all over the French Quarter with a small group and a tour guide.
 (Our tour guide happened to be from Transylvania!)
 This is where you see the infamous LaLaurie Mansion, visit a place where the Axeman murdered a family, and hear all about some of the ghosts that still supposedly haunt the French Quarter to this day.
 It was a really fun, creepy, and informative tour that also tells you a little bit about the history of New Orleans.
 They encourage you to take pictures in the hopes of catching something supernatural on camera.
 Whether you believe or don’t believe, this is definitely an entertaining tour and almost something you have to do while in New Orleans.
-Also with this tour, you get 2-for-1 hurricanes at one of the bars!

 Our tour guide recommended checking out Frenchmen Street, so that’s where we headed after the tour.
 This is another fun area to walk around with great live music.